ten-protocol/go-ten/design/fast_finality.md

 If neither of these conditions is met, the host shuts down.

-The identity of the sequencer is listed in the management contract on the L1.
-This allows other nodes to verify that the rollups are created by the sequencer.
+The sequencer's identity is listed in the management contract on the L1.
+This serves two purposes:

+* It allows other nodes to verify that the light batches and rollups are created by the sequencer
+* It prevents non-sequencer nodes from entering "sequencer mode" to evaluate the impact of a given light batch

 ### Production of light batches